-(2) Harvested Mature Onions:

-(a) Onion acreage that has been topped, and lifted or dug is eligible for the final stage guarantee, unless otherwise stated in the Special Provisions.
-The completion of topping and lifting or digging must be sufficient, for the geographical area, to initiate the normal curing process.

-- (b) In some states, a Special Provisions statement modifies the definition of Final Stage.
+- (2) Harvested Mature Onions: - (a) Onion acreage that has been lifted or dug, and topped, is eligible for the final stage guarantee, unless otherwise stated in the SP.
+The completion of topping, and lifting or digging must be sufficient, for the geographical area, to initiate the normal curing process. - (b) In some states, a SP statement modifies the definition of Final Stage.
 Refer to the actuarial documents for details. - (c) Representative samples of production should be taken before passing over the sort line in a packing shed to separate damaged onion production.
-Grading of onions shall be done by a licensed U.S. grader, adjuster qualified to determine grade defects in onions (as approved by the AIP), or disinterested packing shed grader. - (d) If after normal cleaning and grading, the percent of damaged mature onions exceeds the percent tolerance shown or referenced in the Special Provisions, count no production for that unit or portion of a unit unless the production is subsequently sold, in which case the damaged sold production to be counted will be adjusted by dividing the price received for the damaged onion production by the price election and multiplying the resulting factor (not to exceed 1.000) times the hundredweight sold. - (e) Damage must be determined prior to placing in storage or prior to processing if directly delivered to a processor or packer.
-Sampling will not be performed on onions stored or processed because damage percentages may increase over time and with additional handling.
+Grading of onions shall be done by a licensed U.S. grader, an adjuster qualified to determine grade defects in onions (as approved by the AIP), or disinterested packing shed grader.
+Maintain copies of grade certificates in the insured's file. - (d) If after normal cleaning and grading, the percent of damaged mature onions exceeds the percent tolerance shown or referenced in the SP, count no production for that unit or portion of a unit unless the production is subsequently sold, in which case the damaged sold production to be counted will be adjusted by dividing the price received for the damaged onion production by the price election and multiplying the resulting factor (not to exceed 1.000) times the Cwt. sold. - (e) Damage must be determined prior to placing in storage, or prior to processing or packing if directly delivered to a processor, packer, or other handler, and is not stored.
+Sampling and grading will not be performed on onions stored or packed because damage percentages may increase over time and with additional handling.